You’ve decided that it’s time to get organized. It’s time to take charge of your home and life.

 Shift to: “75% success is AMAZING.”

-Because here’s the thing: as you consistently are achieving your goals/expectations 70-80% of the time and NOT throwing in the towel when you fall short of perfection, you’ll find you start making real progress on crushing your goals.
+Because here’s the thing: as you consistently are achieving your goals/expectations 70-80% of the time and NOT throwing in the towel when you fall short of perfection, you’ll find you start making real progress on absolutely crushing your goals.

 And once you start building new habits and routines, it’ll become easy to stick to them at 80% or 90%…or even 100%.